Information for authors and contributors

 Presentation and style

-Title and abstract Authors are asked to supply a proposed title for their paper, followed by an abstract of approximately 100-150 words.
+Title and abstract: Authors are asked to supply a proposed title for their paper, and an abstract of between 50 and 75 words.
+The abstract will appear on the journal’s contents page and on the Lawtext website.

-Acknowledgements (eg for review or assistance) or information about the material submitted (eg previously heard as a lecture) should also be included.
+Acknowledgements (eg for review or assistance) or information about the material submitted (eg previously delivered as a lecture) should also be included, preferably in an asterisked footnote at the start of the article.

-Books should be cited as follows: author's name, (or editor(s)), title in italic, edition, publisher and year.
+Citations (in full) should appear as numbered footnotes (not end notes).
+Books should be cited as follows: author's name, (or editor(s)), title in italic, edition, publisher and year, for example: AN Actor My life as a fictional detective (2nd ed.)
+(Morse Publishing, 2020).

-Articles should be cited as follows: author's name, title of article in single inverted commas, journal reference (in full if not internationally known) in italic.
+Articles should be cited as follows: author's name, title of article in single inverted commas, journal reference (in full if not internationally known) in italic, for example: AN Actor ‘TV detective series: fact or fiction?’
+(2021) Lewis Psychological Journal 4(2) 90–98).

 Cases should be cited as follows: